 1. Inventory: The Debtor has two types of inventory (a) inventory related to its Sanford mill operation, such as logs and finished lumber (the "Mill Inventory"); and (b) the remaining inventory from the Debtor's retail operations, which is now almost completely consolidated in Lakeville, Massachusetts for sale (the "Lakeville Inventory").
-As of May 31, 2012, the book value of the Mill Inventory was \$1,193,919 and the book value of the Lakeville Inventory was 1,293,780.
+As of August 17, 2012, the book value of the Mill Inventory was \$1,231,061.22 and the book value of the Lakeville Inventory was \$187,769.40.

-The Debtor is using figures as of May 31, 2012, because they represent the last complete month of financial results available to it.
-The Debtor believes that figures as of that date accurately represent the value of its assets as of the date the Plan was filed.

-This figure includes \$59,990 of non-stock inventory (i.e., displays and racking).

-- Accounts Receivable: The Debtor has two types of Accounts Receivable: (a) those generated by the on-going Mill operations ("Mill A/R"); and (b) those generated by the Debtor's now-closed retail operations ("Retail A/R").
-As of May 31, 2012, the Mill A/R had a book value of \$462,855 and the Retail A/R had a book value of \$1,549,591. - 3.
-Equipment: The Debtor has two types of equipment: (a) equipment used in the Debtor's on-going Sanford mill operations (the "Mill Equipment"); and (b) the remaining equipment that was utilized in conjunction with the Debtor's retail operations, which equipment has been consolidated in Lakeville, Massachusetts for sale (the "Lakeville Equipment").
-As of May 31, 2012, the book value of the Mill Equipment was \$299,759.
-The book value of the remaining Lakeville Equipment was \$136,062. - 4.
-Cash: For the most part, the Debtor has little in the way of operating cash as it is kept in in zero balance account with the Bank as a component of the DIP Financing.
-The Debtor has a security deposit of approximately \$62,000 with ISO-New England securing electric service for the Mill. - 5.
-The Debtor currently owns the following real estate: (a) its Real Estate: sawmill in Sanford (the "Mill"); (b) a condominium in Old Orchard Beach (the "Condo"); and (c) a camp in Greenville, Maine (the "Camp").
-The Condo and the Camp were taken by the Debtor in satisfaction of unpaid invoices for building supplies sold by the Debtor to the contractors that owned these properties.
-The Mill is currently encumbered by a mortgage held by Deering in the amount of \$618,618 as of May 31, 2012 (as part of the sale of the retail portion of the Sanford Facility to Deering, Deering lent the Debtor the amount of \$620,000 on top of the sale price for the same.
+2. Accounts Receivable: The Debtor has two types of Accounts Receivable: (a) those generated by the on-going Mill operations ("Mill A/R"); and (b) those generated by the Debtor's now-closed retail operations ("Retail A/R").
+As of August 17, 2012, the Mill A/R had a book value of \$269,149 and the Retail A/R had a book value of \$1,200,569.58.

+3. Equipment: The Debtor has two types of equipment: (a) equipment used in the Debtor's on-going Sanford mill operations (the "Mill Equipment"); and (b) the remaining equipment that was utilized in conjunction with the Debtor's retail operations, which equipment has been consolidated in Lakeville, Massachusetts for sale (the "Lakeville Equipment").
+As of August 17, 2012, the book value of the Mill Equipment was approximately 209,831.
+The scrap value of the remaining Lakeville Equipment is estimated to be \$20,000.

+4. Cash: For the most part, the Debtor has little in the way of operating cash as it is kept in in zero balance account with the Bank as a component of the DIP Financing.
+The Debtor has a security deposit of approximately \$15,500 with ISO-New England securing electric service for the Mill.

+5. Real Estate: The Debtor currently owns the following real estate: (a) its sawmill in Sanford (the "Mill"); and (b) a condominium in Old Orchard Beach, Maine (the "Condo").
+The Condo was taken by the Debtor in satisfaction of unpaid invoices for building supplies sold by the Debtor to the contractors that owned this property.
+The Mill is currently encumbered by a mortgage held by Deering in the amount of approximately \$618,000 as of August 17, 2012 (as part of the sale of the retail portion of the Sanford

+Facility to Deering, Deering lent the Debtor the amount of \$620,000 on top of the sale price for the same.
 This loan is secured by a first priority mortgage on the Mill).